-Launching an international aid agency in India
+Launching an International Aid Agency in India

 Doctors Without Borders/Médecins Sans Frontières (MSF) is an independent international medical humanitarian organisation.
 They deliver emergency aid to people affected by armed conflict, epidemics, healthcare exclusion and natural disasters in more than 65 countries.

 Although MSF had been actively providing medical aid in India since 1999, the organisation had not engaged the Indian public to build awareness, raise funds and lead conversations around medical humanitarian aid.
-Junxion was invited to work with MSF India to successfully build their reputation and presence in the country.
+Junxion was invited to work with MSF India to successfully build its reputation and presence in the country.

 How We Helped

 As part of a strategic planning engagement for MSF India, Junxion delivered a workshop for the organisation’s management team to solidify their 2012 strategy and planning.
-Following the workshop, Junxion was commissioned to conceptualise, design and deliver the brand identity for MSF India’s new “Who Cares?” campaign; create a web strategy, design and develop the “Who Cares?” microsite; provide integrated promotional planning (offline and online) for the campaign launch; and provide ongoing counsel and strategy over a two-year period.
+Following the workshop, Junxion was commissioned to conceptualise, design and deliver the brand identity for MSF India’s new “Who Cares?” campaign; create a web strategy, design and develop the “Who Cares?” microsite; provide integrated promotional planning (offline and online) for the campaign launch, and provide ongoing counsel and strategy over a two-year period.

 On May 10, 2013, MSF India held its first significant public event in Delhi.
-The goal was to introduce the organisation to a broader group of stakeholders and help fast-track the story of MSF in India, establish a senior position in the NGO community and connect with decision makers.
+The goal was to introduce the organisation to a broader group of stakeholders and help fast-track the story of MSF in India, establish a senior position in the NGO community and connect with decision-makers.
 See a video from that event here.

 On July 2, MSF India launched its first public fundraising campaign in the country.
 It was designed to get people thinking about the importance of medical humanitarian aid in the country.
 Arresting visuals were used to capture the mind’s eye, leading to emotive and active response to suffering.